20centaurifux/fuchsschwanz/README.md

 # Running Fuchsschwanz

-You need Python 3.7 to start the server.
+You need at least Python 3.7 to start the server.
 It requires a data directory and a configuration file.

-	$ python3.7 icbd/icbd.py --config=./config.json --data-dir=$(pwd)/data
+	$ python3 icbd/icbd.py --config=./config.json --data-dir=$(pwd)/data

 The data directory contains help files, news and the message of the day (which can be an executable!).